-Due to relatively thin voids, which were all less than 6 inches, any void filling grout had to be highly mobile.
+Due to relatively thin voids, which were all less than 6 inches, and void filling grout had to be highly mobile.
 However, this posed environmental challenges due should the grout make its way into an unfilled abandoned pipe and into the adjacent waterway.
 The owner did not want to lift the floor, so grouting had to be sufficiently low mobility to prevent runaways, but also fill all voids at an economical hole spacing.

 CJGeo proposed polyurethane grouting for this slab foundation repair project.
 The original design was for a 50/50 mix of polyurethane and cement grouting, CJGeo proposed a valued engineering proposal to perform all grouting with polyurethane.
 A high density (3.3PCF free rise, 4PCF in place) TerraThane grout was proposed to balance mobility for completeness of fill and reaction time to avoid any runaway loss into the adjacent waterway.

-CJGeo mobilized a two reactor polyurethane grouting rig and installed approximately 6300lbs of polyurethane grout over a three day period.
+CJGeo mobilized a two-reactor polyurethane grouting rig and installed approximately 6300lbs of polyurethane grout over a three-day period.
 Pneumatic rock drills were used to speed drilling.

 During a Local Law 11 inspection, the owner of a coop building’s first floor asked the GC to investigate a settled slab floor inside part of the building.
-The contractor started to open up a 2′ square hole in the floor, and noticed that all the debris was disappearing.
+The contractor started to open up a 2′ square hole in the floor and noticed that all the debris was disappearing.
 After opening the hole it was apparent why–a 2′ to 3′ deep void around the entire perimeter of the building footprint.

-Filling a 90CY void under the floor of an operation business can be a challenge anywhere.
+Filling a 90CY void under the floor of an operating business can be a challenge anywhere.
 Complicate it with a 40′ x 10′ laydown area, Mid-Town Manhattan traffic, and cold winter temperatures, and you’ve got quite the challenge.

-The presumed cause of settlement was consolidation of poorly placed fill, which was primarily construction debris.
+The presumed cause of settlement was the consolidation of poorly placed fill, which was primarily construction debris.
 Lightweight void filling material was required to minimize future settlement of the underlying fill material.

 At the suggestion of an on-staff structural engineer, the general contractor’s project manager reached out to CJGeo about performing polyurethane grouting to fill the voids.
 CJGeo proposed using a low-exotherm, high mobility bulk void filling foam to fill the voids.
 3′ deep voids are too deep to be filled with most polyurethane grouts; a true low exotherm foam is needed for efficiently and safely filling any voids thicker than about 6″.
 High mobility foams are also critical when filling voids in order to ensure complete coverage.

-CJGeo mobilized a two reactor polyurethane grouting rig and installed approximately 4800lbs of 2PCF polyurethane grout over a two day period.
+CJGeo mobilized a two-reactor polyurethane grouting rig and installed approximately 4800lbs of 2PCF polyurethane grout over a two-day period.
 CJGeo pulled continuous negative pressure on the void through the floor in order to allow for continuous operation of the facility during grouting.
 There was zero disruption to the facility’s operations, and the voids were filled completely.

-An area of floor inside of a produce processing facility experienced water intrusion through joints in the floor.
+An area of the floor inside of a produce processing facility experienced water intrusion through joints in the floor.
 Considerable amounts of process water were dumped on the floor each day, and unsealed joints in the floor allowed water to collect under the floor slab.
 With dynamic loading from material handling equipment, water was displaced through the joint onto the floor.
 The facility’s health & safety staff was concerned that the water could introduce contaminants to the food processing area.

-The proposed repair had to perform well in saturated conditions, allow for near immediate resumption of material handler equipment, and ensure a longterm fix.
+The proposed repair had to perform well in saturated conditions, allow for near immediate resumption of material handler equipment, and ensure a long-term fix.
 Since no settlement had occurred, the grout material had to be able to seal the very small voids, displace water, and not exert any lifting forces on the floor.